cjs-error/type/README.md

 You might follow one or more of the following suggestions:
 * Prefer using `@cjs-error/extend` in modules and export your _extended error constructors_ using `module.exports`
 * Ensure that your type is generic enough to avoid compatibility issues and document that well
-* Check for existant using `Error.exists` and elect to not redefine or extend the already existant type
+* Check for existent using `Error.exists` and elect to not redefine or extend the already existent type

 ## Details
 _***Details are better written in code***_ :point_down: